ombori/grid-docs/apps/signage/adding-content.md

 To add a screen app, select `GRIDAPP` from `Item type` on the content page.

-Then the first field is `Application`, which can be any Screen App available in your organisation.
+Then the first field is `Application`, which can be any Screen App available in your organization.
 So this can be either a pre-built marketplace app or one you've deployed yourself.

 The configuration of the app depends fully on what application you choose, so check the related documentation for any marketplace app.
 However, there's one field that needs filling for any application, and that is the duration you want the Screen App to be on screen.
 This needs to be filled in ms, or milliseconds (1 second is 1000ms).